 For each tranche, Musk will vest in stock options that correspond to about 1.69 million shares, or 1 percent of Tesla's current total outstanding shares.

-The performance award was created by the company's board in consultation with third party compensation consultant Compensia Inc. It requires the approval of Tesla's shareholders.
+Tesla said Musk's new performance award was created by company's board, in consultation with third party compensation consultant Compensia Inc, and requires the approval of Tesla's shareholders.

-Musk and his brother Kimbal did not participate in the more than six-month process.
+Musk and his brother Kimbal did not participate in the more than six month process.
 Shareholders, excluding the Musks, will be asked to vote on it in a special shareholder scheduled in late March.
-(Reporting by Subrat Patnaik and Shubham Kalia in Bengaluru, additional reporting by Sonam Rai and Noel Randewich; Writing by Sayantani Ghosh; Editing by Saumyadeb Chakrabarty and Bill Rigby)
+(Reporting by Subrat Patnaik and Shubham Kalia in Bengaluru, additional reporting by Sonam Rai; Writing by Sayantani Ghosh; Editing by Saumyadeb Chakrabarty)